John McKay (American football): Oregon

 After the war, he entered college at Purdue University in 1946 at the age of 23, then transferred to the University of Oregon in 1947.
-He played football at both schools.
-At Purdue, he was a halfback, alongside Bob DeMoss and Ed Cody.
-He split time with Ed Ehlers.
-His head coach was former NFL Champion Quarterback Cecil Isbell.
-At Oregon, he was a halfback for the Ducks, alongside quarterback Norm Van Brocklin.
-The Ducks went 9–1 in the regular season in 1948, and were 7–0 in the Pacific Coast, co-champions with California.
-Because the two teams did not meet during the season, the bid to the Rose Bowl was decided by the university presidents, which went to Cal on a split vote that was not disclosed.
+He played football as a halfback at both schools.
+At Purdue he played under former NFL champion quarterback Cecil Isbell alongside Bob DeMoss and Ed Cody, and split time with Ed Ehlers.
+For the Oregon Ducks, he played alongside quarterback Norm Van Brocklin.
+The 1948 Ducks went 9–1 in the regular season and 7–0 in the Pacific Coast, co-champions with California.
+Because the two teams did not meet during the season, the bid to the Rose Bowl was decided by the university presidents, which went to California on a split vote that was not disclosed.
 Breaking with tradition, the PCC allowed the co-champions to also play in a bowl game.
 The Ducks accepted an invitation to the Cotton Bowl in Dallas, but were defeated 21–13 by hometown SMU.

-Van Brocklin graduated and was selected in the 1949 NFL Draft by the Los Angeles Rams; McKay took over the Duck offense in 1949 and called the audibles from his two-point stance as a running back.
-Without the future hall of famer, the Ducks slipped to 4–6 (2–5 in the PCC).
+Van Brocklin graduated and was selected in the 1949 NFL draft by the Los Angeles Rams; McKay took over the Duck offense in 1949 and called the audibles from his two-point stance as a running back.
+Without the future NFL Hall of Famer, the Ducks slipped to 4–6 (2–5 in the PCC).
 Without McKay on the field in 1950, Oregon was 1–9 and winless in conference, including shutouts by UCLA and lowly Idaho.
 The Ducks scored only 97 points all season and were kept under ten points in half of their games.